Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Footnotes:

-1. That's a little harsh.
+1. That description is a little harsh.
 The alien costumes in I Married a Monster from Outer Space are imaginatively conceived things that seem to be made of fleshy driftwood.
 Charles Gemora is said to have played the main alien.

 Return

-2. The design of the title scene in Mars Attacks! with its thousands of saucers in military formation, is a brilliant enlargement on the crude visuals in I Married a Monster from Outer Space.
+2. With its thousands of saucers in military formation, the design of the title scene in Mars Attacks! is a brilliant enlargement on the crude visuals in I Married a Monster from Outer Space.

 Return